 Again, be sure to create a backup before you proceed because you will lose all of your data with this method as well.

 The last thing that I can recommend here is to use the 1+ year(s) warranty that came with the Galaxy S10, S10 Lite, Galaxy S10+, or Galaxy S10e.
 If all of the above hasn’t helped then the Bluetooth device just is not compatible with your smartphone or it is a hardware issue.

 If it’s a hardware issue then use your warranty and get a new device.
 Even if you bought a phone second hand then many of them come with a return policy.
 At least the ones from reputable resellers like eBay and Amazon.
 It’s virtually impossible to know the exact reason you’re having Bluetooth issues.

-Your device may not be compatible with the Bluetooth stack that Samsung has in their software.
+Your device may not be compatible with the Bluetooth stack that Samsung has in its software.
 It may be that the Bluetooth module (the hardware inside) is busted entirely.
-Then again, it may be a compatiblity issues between versions of Bluetooth and the device you’re trying to pair it with.
+Then again, it may be a compatibility issue between versions of Bluetooth and the device you’re trying to pair it with.

 There’s hardly any way of knowing what the exact cause is, but if the software related suggestions don’t help then it boils down to the hardware.
 Either a broken Bluetooth module or an incompatibility issue.